Accelerating Suffix Jailbreak attacks with Prefix-Shared KV-cache

 The most straightforward implementation, which we term the \textbf{unaccelerated traditional attack method}, treats each of the $K \cdot q$ candidate prompts as independent inputs in every iteration.
 This approach repeatedly re-computes the KV vectors for the prefix $x^{(h)}$, leading to significant redundant computational overhead.
 As a result, when an LLM is performing inference on these prompts in parallel, it will redundantly calculate the same KV vectors for the same prefix $x^{(h)}$ for up to $K \cdot q$ times at each step.

 A more advanced baseline would employ a \textbf{standard KV cache} implementation.
 The KV vectors for the prefix $x^{(h)}$ are computed only once before the iterative synthesis process begins.
-However, to evaluate all $K \cdot q$ suffix candidates in a single parallel batch, this pre-computed prefix cache must be duplicated $K \cdot q$ times to match the batch dimension of the suffixes, which introduces a severe memory bottleneck.
+In a PyTorch-native batched implementation, however, to evaluate all $K \cdot q$ suffix candidates in a single parallel batch, this pre-computed prefix cache must be duplicated $K \cdot q$ times to match the batch dimension of the suffixes, which introduces a severe memory bottleneck.
 For a batch of $B$ prompts, this problem is exacerbated, requiring $B \cdot K \cdot q$ copies of the caches.

 Furthermore, as shown in Table~\ref{tab:prompt_length}, the average token length of instructions in HarmBench is 78.4~\citep{mazeika2024harmbench}, which is significantly larger than the standard jailbreak suffix length in practice (typically set to 20 tokens).
 Collectively, these observations suggest that if the KV vectors of the prefix harmful instruction $x^{(h)}$ can be calculated only once and used for the inference of different candidate prompts, then both the \textit{computation} and \textit{memory} costs of suffix jailbreaking can be considerably reduced, as a large amount of redundant intermediate KV vectors no longer need to be calculated.